 Benefits of Focusing on Student Strengths

-Using Strength-Based MTSS Approach in Practice
+3 Tips for Putting a Strength-Based MTSS Approach into Practice

 There are several ways that educators can embed a strengths-based approach into their existing MTSS framework and practices.
 An excellent place to start is during MTSS grade-level meetings, where teachers often review student data and make decisions about plans and next steps.

 If students are struggling, try to discuss the skill that needs development and not just the deficits or problems they are displaying.
 Teachers should also make an effort to discuss strategies and approaches that have been effective or might be effective, rather than only things that haven't worked.

 Using this approach is especially important when assessing students' social-emotional and behavioral skills.
-Schools that rely on deficit-based behavior measures, such as the number of behavior incidents, suspensions, or absences, will likely have difficulty identifying the skills educators need to focus on developing to reduce some of these problematic behaviors.
+Schools that rely on deficit-based behavior measures, such as the number of behavior incidents, suspensions, or absences, will likely have difficulty identifying the skills needed to actually reduce some of these problematic behaviors.

-The goal should always be stated in positive terms and describe the desired behavioral outcome.For example, instead of saying "Mia will stop calling out" or "Michael will stop skipping unknown words," the goal should state that "Mia will raise her hand when she has a question" or "Michael will sound out unknown words."
+Goals should be stated in positive terms and describe the desired behavioral outcome or academic skill.For example, instead of saying, "Mia will stop calling out" or "Michael will stop skipping unknown words," the goal should state that "Mia will raise her hand when she has a question" or "Michael will sound out unknown words."
 Having these types of positively worded goals helps educators measure progress and focus on the specific skill they should be working on with students.